asyncapi/website/pages/blog/the-new-era-approaches.md

 - [AsyncAPI html-template](https://github.com/asyncapi/html-template/issues/430)

 The only tools we can say for sure that will support 3.0 right out the gate are the JS parser and the specification JSON Schema documents because they need to be updated for any specification change to be accepted :laughing:

+At the moment we are discussing using a set of tasks as the release date, so when are completed, we release it, [you can checkout this proposal here](https://github.com/asyncapi/spec/issues/944).

 ## Release Date